Analysis Technology: Methods and Devices

 Extraction of Precious Metals:

 For precious metal analysis, we prefer to work with the methods established under the term docimasy (fire assay).
-This includes melting (1000 – 1200°C) and collecting the precious metals gold (Au), silver (Ag), platinum (Pt), palladium (Pd) with lead (Pb).
+These include the melting (1000 – 1200°C) and collection of the precious metals gold (Au), silver (Ag), platinum (Pt), palladium (Pd) with lead (Pb).
 The Pb can be partially or completely expelled.
-The remaining precious metal grain is either analyzed for its components Au, Pd and Pt using ICP-OES, titrated (Ag), or the Au is determined gravimetrically (roll sample).
+The remaining precious metal grain is either analysed for its components Au, Pd and Pt using ICP-OES, titrated (Ag), or the Au is determined gravimetrically (roll sample).

 Other collectors such as copper (Cu) or nickel sulphide (NiS) are often used specifically for the platinum group metals platinum (Pt), palladium (Pd), rhodium (Rh), iridium (Ir) and ruthenium (Ru).
-The docimastic methods separate the often interfering matrix of the sample material and enable instrumental analysis with a constant matrix of Cu or Pb while simultaneously enriching the precious metals Ag, Au, Pd, Pt, Rh, Ir, Ru.
+The docimastic methods separate the often interfering and therefore disturbing matrix of the sample material and, with simultaneous enrichment of the precious metals Ag, Au, Pd, Pt, Rh, Ir, Ru, enable instrumental analysis with a constant matrix of Cu or Pb.
 We have a large number of chamber furnaces for melting and driving work, so that there are no bottlenecks in the collective melting of Ag, Au, Pd, Pt, Rh, Ir, Ru.

 Analysis Technology with Inductively Coupled Optical Emission Spectrometry (ICP-OES):

-With the ICP-OES technique, we are able to analyse almost all elements of the periodic table of elements.
+Using ICP-OES technology, we are able to analyse almost all elements of the periodic table of elements.
 We have two ICP-OES spectrometers at our disposal: ThermoFisher iCap 6300 (radial and axial observation of the plasma) and Spectro Arcos (radial observation).
 We also use the Analytik Jena Plasma Quant ICP-MS for trace levels.
 The working range is between 0.001 and 200 mg/L.

 Certified or validated standard solutions with metrological traceability are a prerequisite for reliable results.